andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ## Identifying current UUID use
 First we went through and identified the current use.

-For the V4 values they came from:
+For the UUID values they came from:
-- the `uuidv1()` function from the `uuid-ossp` extension
+- The `uuid_generate_v1()` function from the [`uuid-ossp` module](https://www.postgresql.org/docs/current/uuid-ossp.html)
-- The native function `gen_random_uuid()` added in Postgres 12 that generates v4 UUIDs without the extension above
+- The function `gen_random_uuid()` [added in Postgres 14](https://www.postgresql.org/docs/current/functions-uuid.html) that generates v4 UUIDs without the extension above
-- UUID v4 values set and sent by a client application meaning the column default was not used
+- UUID v4 values sent by a client application, which meant the column default function was not used

-The V1 values came exclusively from the extension function.

 For nearly all instances, we wanted to replace these with the `uuidv7()` function in Postgres 18.